MOLECULAR PARTNERS CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Molecular Partners in the United States District Court for the Southern District of New York

 LEAD PLAINTIFF DEADLINE IS SEPTEMBER 12, 2022

 NEW YORK, Aug.
-4, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Shares ("ADS's) of Molecular Partners AG ("Molecular Partners" or the "Company") (NASDAQ: MOLN) on behalf of a class consisting of all persons that purchased or otherwise acquired:
+5, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Shares ("ADS's) of Molecular Partners AG ("Molecular Partners" or the "Company") (NASDAQ: MOLN) on behalf of a class consisting of all persons that purchased or otherwise acquired:

 - Molecular Partners American Depositary Shares ("ADS's") pursuant and/or traceable to the Offering Documents issued in connection with the Company's Initial Public Offering conducted on or about June 16, 2021 (the "IPO"); and/or